osteele/imu-tools/README.md

 - Web pages (in the `web` directory) that display IMU data as graphs, charts, and 3D models.

+- The source to the [imu-tools npm package](https://www.npmjs.com/package/imu-tools).
+This package provides an EcmaScript Mdoule, that can be included in a web page in order to subscribe to an MQTT broker that is relaying data in the format provided by the tools in this directory.

 ## Installation

 1. Clone this repo.